sohamsshah/insight-jainism/README.md

 # Insight Jainism

 This website support Jainism.
-This website is built using javascript.
+This website is built using javascript and css.
 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 <!-- removed github stars -->